raj562004/internship-final-code/README.md

 The server will start on port 5000.
 You can access the web interface at `http://localhost:5000`.

+then open new terminal -> cd flask-drow
+then npm run dev

 ## Features

 - Real-time drowsiness detection using eye aspect ratio (EAR)